How is your health data used?

 When you use health care services, data is collected about your symptoms, any tests you have, diagnoses made and treatments given.

-This data will be saved alongside personal details such as your age, ethnicity and where you live.
+This data is saved alongside personal details such as your age, ethnicity and where you live.
 Collecting this information is necessary to ensure you get the most appropriate care.

 How is your data stored?